Chile Mustard Pork Kabobs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Chile Mustard Pork Kabobs are a great main dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+Chile Mustard Pork Kabobs are a great main dish for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet.
 South Beach would recommend using lean, well-trimmed pork.

 Find More Recipes Like This One:

 Check out Grilling Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.